 Separate withdrawal refund schedules may be established for other fees and charges.
 Refer to the Other User Fees section for refund information.

 Cash refunds will not be made to students who request refunds; instead, refund checks will be mailed to the current address on file after the refund is requested unless the student has opted for direct deposit.
 Direct deposits are normally available 5 to 6 business days from the day they were requested.

 A student who registers before receiving grades from the previous semester, and who is required to withdraw because of failure in the work of the previous semester, will have all fees for the current semester refunded.

 No refunds will be granted unless application is made within one year after official withdrawal.

-All policies regarding the payment or refunding of tuition, fees, and charges are approved by the Board of Regents of The University of Texas System and are in compliance with the Texas Education Code, Section 54.006 of the Texas Statutes.
+All policies regarding the payment or refunding of tuition, fees, and charges are approved by the Board of Regents of The University of Texas System and comply with applicable state statutes.
 If a person desires clarification of any matter relating to payment or refund of such charges, he or she should contact the office or administrative unit from which the charge or refund originated.

 in programs under Title IV of the Higher Education Act of 1965 as amended

 ("Act"), UT Dallas is required to refund unearned tuition, fees, room and

 board, and other charges to certain students attending the institution for the